Supported file types and limits

 Contractor priced submissions

 Upload each contractor’s commercial submission against that contractor.
-TruBuild uses a contractor-specific file layout when running commercial comparisons.Best bidder instruction
+TruBuild uses a contractor-specific file layout when running commercial comparisons, so a priced BOQ sitting only at package level will not appear in the leveling.Best bidder instruction

 Best bidder instruction

 Require bidders to return the issued Excel template.
-This is the single highest-impact instruction for extraction quality and reduces manual alignment review.
+This is the single highest-impact instruction for extraction quality: identical line structures level cleanly, while restructured BOQs force manual alignment review of unit rates and scope gaps.

 What to check before running